FENLON TO THE RESCUE

 And this time, the signature at the bottom will be our own silence.

 Tell CBC to cut it out.
 Tell the left to stop doing the right’s work for them.
-Tell the world that this isn’t progress.
-It’s erasure.
+Tell the world that the phrase, pregnant people, isn’t progress.
+It’s nuts.

 CHART